Health Care Assistant: introduction to practice (HLSC 600)

 This is the textbook used by most Health Care Assistant programs at colleges throughout BC.
 If you wish to look at the whole textbook, it will be available at most public college libraries.
 We have retained the original page numbers to make it easier if you are looking at the textbook.
 The course pack pages will be presented in the module they apply to; you may also be directed to look back at earlier modules for readings.

-As well as the course pack, there will be links to other documents and to websites for you to read.
+As well as the textbook, there will be links to other documents and websites for you to read.

 Interactive online course in Blackboard.